In principle, copyright on design is quite simple.

 What is protected by copyright on design?

-THE DESIGN ACT protects the design and appearance of products for up to 25 years.
+THE DESIGN ACT protects product design and appearance for up to 25 years.
 The designer may prohibit commercial use design that provides the same overall impression as the protected design.
-The protection covers the entire design’s overall visual impression that is lines, contours, colors, shape and structure.
+The protection covers the entire visual impression of the design ie. lines, contours, colors, shape and structure.

-THE TRADEMARK ACT protect the distinctive sign or which traders use to promote themselves or their products and services.
+THE TRADEMARK ACT protects the special name or characteristics that traders use to market themselves or their products and services.
 The most common trademarks are logos, company names, product names and domain names, but it can also be a 3-dimensional brand, sound or color.

-THE MARKETING ACT provides protection against product counterfeiting.
-Competitors must not market a product, which is an intrusive or slavish imitation of another product on the Danish market.
+THE MARKETING ACT provides protection against imitations of products.
+Competitors may not market a product that is a close or slavish imitation of another product on the Danish market.
 Gives two products the same overall visual impression, and if the products are confusing, one design is violated by the Marketing Act.